Warning! Before Disassembling Laptop always unplug power and remove the battery.

-LCD or monitor live?
-The first step in troubleshooting hard drive problems is determining whether or not you are dealing with a hard drive failure or something else entirely.
-Some non-technical people will refer to the any computer part that isn't a monitor as "the hard drive."
+Is the LCD or monitor live?
+Troubleshooting laptop hard drive failures begins with eliminating non-hard drive issues.
+Many consumers and office workers have taken to referring to the body of any computer or laptop as a “hard drive”.
 If your LCD screen won’t light up, the problem almost certainly isn’t related to the hard drive.

-Boots with AC power?
+Will the laptop boot with AC power adapter attached?
 If the laptop boots up with the AC power adapter plugged in, the problem is with the battery, not the hard drive.
 Proceed to the battery troubleshooting flowchart.
 If you notice the hard drive performance seems to degrade badly when you are running on battery power, it means the power management is turning off the hard drive after too short of a delay on no activity, probably just a minute or two.
 You can change the power management setting to increase the shut-down delay for the hard drive or to ensure the hard drive remains spun up as long as the laptop is turned on.

-Boots no external connex?
+Does the laptop boot if you remove all external connections?
 If you have any external devices plugged into your notebook, printers, cameras, PC Cards (the replacement for PCMCIA cards), external keyboards or mice, network cables, monitors, unplug them all.
 If the laptop is sitting in a docking station, remove it.
 If the laptop boots when all of the external connections are removed, the problem isn’t the hard drive, it’s a faulty external device or signal.
 You can determine which device is preventing the OS from booting by process of elimination.
 The problem isn’t necessarily an hardware failure, it could be the driver for that device is so unfriendly or corrupted that it’s stalling the boot process when called to manage it’s client.

-Drive register in BIOS?
+Does the hard drive register in CMOS Setup?
 Does the laptop BIOS see that a hard drive is installed and correctly identify it?
 If the BIOS doesn’t register the hard drive, either the hard drive has failed, the connector has failed or come undone, or you have a board level problem.
 Do not even consider upgrading the BIOS if the hard drive doesn’t show up unless it’s a replacement drive and the previous hard drive did register, but is being replaced because it was too small, error prone or noisy.
 The original hard drive should always be recognized by the existing BIOS if the hardware is in operating condition and the connector hasn’t come undone.
 If reseating the hard drive fixes the problem, make sure that it isn’t missing a hold down screw.

-OS not found?
+Is there “No Operating System” message?
 If the BIOS reports “OS not found” during the boot process and you just installed a brand new hard drive, it just means you still have to install the operating system.
 Next check the boot order in the BIOS, make sure the C: is the first boot device.
 Otherwise, you could have a hardware failure, but it’s far more likely that the operating system has been corrupted.
 While file corruption can occur for non-fatal reasons, such as glitches during overheating or vibration and shock, the leading cause is probably computer viruses or operator error, writing over or deleting required system files.
-If you have a rescue disk generated by your virus protection software, try running it, after which you can try booting the OS CD/DVD (if you have one) and trying a repair installation.
+If you have a rescue disk generated by your virus protection software, try running it, after which you can try booting the OS CD/DVD (Microsoft Windows boot discs options) and trying a repair installation.

-Virus rescue work?
+Does your virus rescue disc work?
 If you installed virus protection software or a full protection suite on the laptop, you were probably give the option to create a rescue CD (rescue floppies went out the window with floppy drives:-) If you created a rescue CD, this is a good time to try it.
 If the rescue CD restores your operating system to a bootable condition, it could be that you had automatic updates turned off and you’ve been running with out-of-date virus definitions.
-It could also just be indicative of file corruption caused by other reasons.
+It could also just be indicative of file corruption caused by other reasons..

 If you can’t get the OS disc to boot, try changing the boot order so that the D: drive is the first boot device.
 If that doesn’t work, make sure you have a good boot CD or DVD by trying it in another computer, or getting one that works in another computer.
 Don’t assume that the disc that shipped with your laptop is bootable or good, even if it’s in the original packaging and you never used it.
 Some manufacturer rescue discs require you turn on the laptop with a particular key held down, or hit a key combination when the screen lights up.
 You’ll have to check the Internet for you particular model to see if this is necessary, though instruction are often written on the envelope the disc is packed in.
 If you can’t get an OS to boot in the CD/DVD drive no matter what you try, the drive may be bad or you could have a board level controller failure affecting both drives.
 See the troubleshooting for CD/DVD failure.

-Any fan or drive sound?
+Can you hear any fan or drive sounds?
 If you don’t hear anything at all when you try to turn the laptop on, no little LED’s light up, the problem almost certainly isn’t related to the hard drive.
 So if you don’t have a live screen, start with the LCD troubleshooting flowchart, and if you don’t have any activity at all, start with the power troubleshooting flowchart.
 Even if the hard drive has failed at the electro/mechanical level and won’t spin up, this wont prevent the LED’s on the laptop from lighting up, or the LCD from displaying the BIOS information and complaining about the lack of a boot device.